TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 6) When configuring and building to get the package working, add ``-D<insertedPackageName>_ALLOW_MISSING_EXTERNAL_PACKAGE=FALSE`` so that TriBITS will catch mistakes in specifying the package directory.
+   Otherwise, to see notes about ignoring missing inserted/external packages, set the variable ``-D<Project>_WARN_ABOUT_MISSING_EXTERNAL_PACKAGES=TRUE`` and TriBITS will print warnings about missing external packages.

 Additional Topics